Rutgers-ESSP/IPCC-AR6-Sea-Level-Projections/README.md

 ### Access to full set of Monte Carlo samples

+We are still working on a permanent hosting solution for the ~10 TB of local relative sea level samples.
+As a temporary solution, the simulation totals for each workflow and scenario are available as partitioned zarr arrays on google cloud.
+Rates of change associated with the provided levels have been omitted from the below archive while we look for a hosting solution.

+The full set of files available via google cloud are listed in the JSON file `google_zarr_stores.json` in this repository.

 **Global Monte Carlo samples**

 The full set of Monte Carlo samples for global mean sea level projections, as well as the components driving global mean sea level change, are available via [Zenodo](https://doi.org/10.5281/zenodo.5914709).

 **Gauge-based & gridded workflow Monte Carlo sample totals**

-We are still working on a permanent hosting solution for the ~5 TB of relative sea level samples.
-As a temporary solution, the simulation totals for each workflow and scenario are available as partitioned zarr arrays on google cloud.

 The data have been separated into gridded and tide-gauge based datasets.
 Because the simulations are generated based on sea level observations at tide gauge locations, users are encouraged to use the tide-gauge-based data for areas with good coverage of tide gauge locations.
 For areas with sparser coverage, or for applications requiring gridded or comprehensive global coverage, the gridded data is more suitable.
 Note that the gridded datasets are 40-50x larger than the tidal datasets, but have been partitioned spatially, enabling quick and bandwidth-efficient access to subsets of the globe.